kragen/derctuo/veskeno-outline.md

 on a relatively elaborate static type system that reliably distinguishes memory pointers from other data such as characters and integers.
-A less elaborate hybrid system is possible, in which pointers are loaded into special registers for pointers (or "segments" or "descriptors") and stored in special memory for pointers, like KeyKOS's "nodes"; but even such a scheme seems likely to be far more complex than Veskeno's complexity budget permits.
+A less elaborate hybrid system is possible, in which pointers are loaded into special registers for pointers (or “segments” or “descriptors”) and stored in special memory for pointers, like KeyKOS’s “nodes”; but even such a scheme seems likely to be far more complex than Veskeno’s complexity budget permits.
 (Still, see [Segments and Blocks](segments-and-blocks.md).)

-This means, in particular, that if there's a way to change the Veskeno memory map after startup, for example by mapping in the contents of a file (or part thereof) or the results of a child computation, it must happen at a deterministically chosen, well-specified address.
-It need not be insensitive to the previous execution of the computation --- for example, it could happen at the end of the current data segment
---- but it cannot happen at an address not specified in the Veskeno specification.
+This means, in particular, that if there’s a way to change the Veskeno memory map after startup, for example by mapping in the contents of a file (or part thereof) or the results of a child computation, it must happen at a deterministically chosen, well-specified address.
+It need not be insensitive to the previous execution of the computation — for example, it could happen at the end of the current data segment — but it cannot happen at an address not specified in the Veskeno specification.

 Self-modifying code